unicode-org/conformance/README.md

 implementations when given the data and argument settings for each of the many individual data items.

-Note that these tests are only part of the testing required for ICU-compliant libraries.
+Note that these tests are only one part of the testing required for ICU-compliant libraries.
 Many additional tests are implemented in the

 * !!!
 TODO: reference to data specifications

-# Components of Data Driven Test
+#  The big pieces of Conformance Testing

 ## ICU versions for data and testing